defold/doc/docs/en/tutorials/grading.md

 ```
 1. Clear the frame buffer.
 Note that the previous call to `render.clear()` affects the render target, not the screen frame buffer.
 2. Set the viewport to match the window size.
 3. Set the view to the identity matrix.
-This means camera is at origo looking straight along the Z axis.
+This means camera is at origin looking straight along the Z axis.
 Also set the projection to the identity matrix causing the the quad to be projected flat across the whole screen.
 4. Set texture slot 0 to the color buffer of the render target.
 We have sampler "original" at slot 0 in our *grade.material* so the fragment shader will sample from the render target.
 5. Draw the predicate we created matching any material with the tag "grade".
 The quad model uses *grade.material* which sets that tag---thus the quad will be drawn.
 6. After drawing, disable texture slot 0 since we are done drawing with it.